Civil Rights and Police Abuse Attorneys

 Civil Rights and Police Encounters

-Police brutality has been exposed now more than ever thanks to cameras that have been used to capture police/civilian encounters.
+Police brutality has been exposed now more than ever, thanks to cameras that have been used to capture police/civilian encounters.
+While many officers perform their duties lawfully, even one instance of misconduct can lead to serious injury, wrongful death, or long-term harm, making it essential to understand your legal rights during any police interaction.

 • Remain silent if required – if you feel you are being unfairly questioned or led to incrimination, calmly inform the officer you will be happy to answer questions with an attorney present